mo-messidi/RoboND-DeepLearning-Project/Writeup.md

 # Future Enhancements

-This model was trained based on 3 object classes (target, person and other).
-Including more object classes would result in better scene understanding assuming that training complexities are handled adequately.
+This model was trained based on 3 object classes (target, person and other) i.e. it will not identify other classes like "cat", "car" or "dog" in its current state.
+Including more object classes (e.g "cat" class) along with correctly labeled training images would result in better scene understanding assuming that training complexities are handled adequately.
 Also, a deeper network or one that is based on a tried and prove architecture like VGG may provide better results if used in the future.